Welcome to East Tennessee State University’s academic health sciences center (AHSC), also called ETSU Health.

 Not only do we teach students, we give them the space to learn and train in health care teams.
 Our Interprofessional Research and Education Center, Bishop Hall, brings together students from across the health sciences disciplines to train in state-of-the-art simulation labs and learning spaces.

-The research we conduct at ETSU is also focused on translating knowledge gained from scientific and clinical studies to improving the way health care is delivered to the patient and to how the health of whole populations of people can be improved.
-Our focus is on improving the quality of life and the well-being of those we serve.
+The research we conduct at ETSU Health is also focused on translating knowledge gained from scientific and clinical studies to improving the way health care is delivered to the patient and populations.
+We have several major research centers at ETSU Health, focusing on myriad health issues such as rural health, addiction, women's health, and cardiovascular disease.

 We invite you to explore our college sites and learn more about the opportunities available at ETSU Health.

 Dr. David Linville